techidaily/site-ai-vdieo-software/source/_posts/2024-approved-cut-trim-and-polish-the-best-free-online-video-editors.md

 It's essential to note that two different images containing the same aspect ratio may not have the exact dimensions of an image.
 For instance, the image has 1920×1080 pixels has 16:9 aspect ratios, and an image sized at 1280×720 pixels has a 16:9 aspect ratio.

-You can use this[tool](https://calculateaspectratio.com/)to measure the aspect ratio of images.
+You can use this [tool](https://calculateaspectratio.com/) to measure the aspect ratio of images.
 Here, match either ratio width and ratio and height or pixel width and pixel height to find the aspect ratio in this**image size ratio calculator**.

 ## Part 4 1920x1080 Aspect Ratio and 16:9 Aspect Ratio Differences